davidcheungo123/DataScience_CapStone/README.md

 ### Hardware:
 <p align="center"><img  src="./image/hardware.gif" alt="hardwareMotion" width="300"/></p>

 Developed by teammates, hardware is one of the most important part in our project.
-This part involves hardware design (how to make a paper transform into piano shape , how to make paper conductive, etc.) and arduino development, transmitting and converting signals to the website and handle logics related to the circuit itself.
+This part involves hardware design (how to make a paper transform into piano shape , how to make paper conductive, etc.) and arduino development, transmitting, converting signals to the website and handling logics related to the circuit itself.

 ### Software:
 <p align="center"><img  src="./image/web-view.png" alt="web-view" width="500"/></p>